abarbieri98/Statistical-Learning---Final-Project/README.md

 - `Report`: pdf file containing the report of the project, with a theoretical overview of the algorithm and a test part on both synthetic and real data.
 - `CLIQUE`: R file containing the tests performed

-Links to the dataset used can be found in the footnotes of the report.
+Links to the datasets used can be found in the footnotes of the report.